 Another benefit of TIG welding is that you use Argon gas as your shielding gas for every single application of a weld, no matter which metal or alloy you are welding on.
 Argon works well for all thicknesses of materials too.

 You can make TIG welds in any position necessary for your project.
 You can flat weld, vertical weld, horizontal weld, and even overhead weld with a TIG welder.
 This makes the TIG process perfect for when you are inside a confined area, such as a pressure vessel or cage.

 Land the Best Jobs

-Learning the fine art of TIG welding and the benefits of precise bead control can promote your welding career.
+Learning the fine art of TIG welding and how the benefits of precise bead control can promote your welding career.
 You'll be able to land the widest variety of jobs in the welding field since you can work with the most kinds of metals and alloys!

 Study welding and other trade school programs: trade school practice tests